VENKY270304/19CS301Module8/README.md

-# 19CS301Module8
+# 19CS301-Module8

+Reg no: 212223020021
+Name: Ranjith P

-EXPTNO.8a Program to find Find the simple interest
+EXP NO.8a Program to find the simple interest

 ### Aim: To Write a Python Program to find Find the simple interest by getting the principal, rate and time value from the user
 ### Algorithm: